-As an advocate for quality education, Margaret Laurino successfully fought for 39th Ward school improvements, which include new annexes at Volta, Haugan, Sauganash and Palmer Schools; major additions to the Sauganash and Hibbard elementary schools; and opening two new middle schools in the 39th Ward, the Aspira-Haugan Middle School, and the Albany Park Multicultural Academy.
-Laurino partnered with the Heartland Alliance, Swedish Covenant Hospital and the Chicago Public Schools to open health centers at Albany Park Multicultural Academy and Roosevelt High School.
+As an advocate for quality education, Margaret Laurino successfully fought for 39th Ward school improvements, which include new annexes at Volta, Haugan, Sauganash and Palmer Schools; major additions to the Sauganash and Hibbard elementary schools; and construction of the Aspira-Haugan Middle School and the Albany Park Multicultural Academy.
+The Alderman partnered with the Heartland Alliance, Swedish Covenant Hospital and the Chicago Public Schools to open health centers at the Albany Park Multicultural Academy and Roosevelt High School.

-Alderman Laurino has improved the lives of senior citizens and youth throughout the ward.
+Alderman Laurino has improved the lives of senior citizens throughout the Ward.
 She worked with the City's Department of Housing to fund construction of a 97-unit senior building in the Mayfair neighborhood.
-Keeping seniors in the community is also important to Laurino who helped bring over $500,000 for senior citizen home improvements such as stair and bathroom railings and roof and siding repairs.
+Laurino also secured funding for home improvement grants for senior citizen homeowners.

-North Park Village, 5801 North Pulaski, has long been considered a jewel in the city.
-The city's former tuberculosis sanitarium is now home to over 500 senior citizens, with more housing to be opened soon.
-Alderman Laurino works closely with the City to provide building renovation and programming to North Park Village's seniors.
-Laurino was instrumental in the renovation of Village's historic Rock Garden.
-She secured millions of dollars to renovate an outdated building at North Park Village that will soon reopen as a senior wellness center.
+North Park Village, the city’s former Tuberculosis sanitarium located at 5801 North Pulaski, is home to over 500 senior citizens, with more housing opening soon.
+She was instrumental in the renovation of the Village's historic Rock Garden and secured millions of dollars to renovate an outdated building on the grounds that will reopen as a senior wellness center.

-Laurino attended St. Edward Elementary School and Alvernia High School in Chicago.
-She earned her Bachelor's Degree in Education and Master's Degree in History at Northeastern Illinois University.
-Laurino co-founded the Peterson-Pulaski Business and Industrial Council, the Sauganash Chamber of Commerce, and the Pulaski Elston Business Association to keep and attract jobs.
-She works closely with the Albany Park Community Center, which provides day care, youth counseling, adult literacy programs, and senior programs to over 5,000 people per year.
-Alderman Laurino helped found the Albany Park Food Pantry along with Monsignor Prist, a collaboration between Queen of All Saints Parish and the Albany Park Community Center.
+Marge Laurino works closely with the Albany Park Community Center, which provides day care, youth counseling, adult literacy programs, and senior programs to over 5,000 people annually.
+Alderman Laurino and Monsignor Wayne Prist co-founded the Albany Park Food Pantry, a collaboration between Queen of All Saints Parish and the Albany Park Community Center.

-In addition to serving as the Chairman of the Committee on Pedestrian and Traffic Safety, she is a member of the City Council Committees on Budget and Government Operations, Rules and Ethics, Education and Child Development, Finance, Workforce Development and Audit, and Zoning, Landmarks and Building Standards.
+In addition to serving as the City Council’s President Pro Tempore, she is a member of the City Council Committees on Budget and Government Operations; Committees, Rules and Ethics; Finance; Workforce Development and Audit; and Zoning, Landmarks and Building Standards.
 Marge also oversees the City Council Legislative Reference Bureau.